Lyman, Ukraine: Founding and early history

 In 1646, the "Mayaka" fort was built 18 km away from the location of modern Lyman, as part of the larger effort to defend the southern border of Tsardom of Russia from the attacks of the Crimean Tatars, especially along the Donets river.
-Lyman itself was founded in 1667/1678 as a fortified town near the Mayaka fortress.
+Lyman itself was founded by the Izium Cossack Regiment in 1667/1678 as a fortified town near the Mayaka fortress.
 In the course of the administrative reform carried out in 1708 by Moscow tsar Peter I, Lyman was explicitly mentioned as one of the towns included to Azov Governorate.